PinkyCodeMaster/improved-sniffle/README.md

 - **ShadCN UI**: A component library built with Tailwind CSS and Radix UI to help you quickly create beautiful UIs.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Dark Mode Support**: Full support for light and dark themes using `next-themes` and Tailwind CSS.
+- **Clerk Authentication**: Authentication system for user sign-in and sign-up.

 ## Installation